 Once you've set a budget and chosen the overall type of counter solution you want, it's advisable to compare the features of at least three different models from three well-known manufacturers.
 These are the features you should focus on:

-Future Costs.
-Are you considering opening another register area, adding handheld tablets to your business or opening another location?
-Even if it's not in the works yet, it's always good to find out upfront how much it will cost to add additional devices to your lineup.
-You should also inquire about the costs related to getting additional credit card scanners, barcode scanners or any other external accessories you may require.
+Future costs: Are you considering opening another register area, adding handheld tablets to your business, or opening another location?
+Even if this is not in the works yet, it's always good to find out upfront how much it will cost to add more devices to your lineup.
+You should also inquire about the costs for additional credit card scanners, barcode scanners or any other external accessories you may require.

-Interface.
-This goes for keypad cash registers and touchscreen POS systems alike: interface matters.
-If at all possible, get hands-on experience on any checkout machine you're considering.
+Interface: This goes for keypad cash registers and touchscreen POS systems alike: The interface matters.
+If possible, get hands-on experience using any checkout machine you're considering.
 If that's not possible, request a demo.
-Think about how intuitive the interface is, what the options are for customization, whether or not there are security and admin features you need, and, above all else, how easy it will be for employees to learn and use.
-A terrible system that's hard to navigate can lead to misuse by employees, time inefficiency and unnecessary frustration.
+Consider how intuitive the interface is, what the options are for customization, whether it has the security and admin features you need, and, above all, how easy it will be for employees to learn and use.
+A system that's hard to navigate can lead to misuse by employees, time inefficiency and unnecessary frustration.

-Physical Setup.
-Unless your space is unlimited, make sure you measure the exact amount of space you'll have for your checkout counter setup.
+Physical setup: Unless your space is unlimited, measure the exact amount of space you'll have for your checkout counter setup.
 Envision not only where you'll put the desktop machine but where you'll store scanners, external printers, keyboards, cash boxes or anything else you plan on having.
 As you browse different register and POS models, check the spec size on each of them.

-Integrations.
-If you're going the basic cash register route and you're not worried about integrations, you can skip this altogether, but if you plan on integrating your checkout system with your ecommerce site, or using it in tandem with other software, you're already using, make sure the product you choose is compatible.
+Integrations: If you opt for a basic cash register route and aren't worried about integrations, you can skip this altogether, but if you plan on integrating your checkout system with your online store or using it in tandem with other software you use, make sure the product you choose is compatible.

-Reports and Exports.
-If you're choosing a POS or mPOS, reporting and exporting information is a huge factor to consider.
-Do you want to export inventory data to a third-party system or pull a specific report about employee behavior?
+- Reports and exports: If you get a POS or mPOS, the way it reports and exports information is a huge factor to consider.
+For example, do you want to export inventory data to a third-party system, or pull a specific report about employee behavior?
 Make sure you fully understand the reporting and exporting options of any POS software you're considering before you commit.

-Whether you ultimately choose a POS system, a mPOS system, an old-school cash register, or some sort of hybrid setup, the most important detail you need to be aware of as you shop is that there is no standardization across manufacturers when it comes to what is or isn't included in a register, POS device, or POS software.
-Make sure you know exactly what is included and what isn't, how much peripherals cost, and what you can expect in terms of performance and ease of use.
+Whether you ultimately choose a POS system, an mPOS system, an old-school cash register or some sort of hybrid setup, be aware that there is no standardization across manufacturers for what is included in a register, POS device, or POS software.
+Make sure you know exactly what is included and what isn't, how much the peripherals cost, and what you can expect in terms of performance and ease of use.